nelson-vieira/personal-website/sketches/blog_sketch.md

 sudo usermod -a -G kvm ${USER}
 ```

-2. Change the default group of /dev/kvm
+### 2. Change the default group of `/dev/kvm`

-This is also easy, but to make it stick across reboots and upgrades, add this section to your /etc/wsl.conf file:
+This is also easy, but to make it stick across reboots and upgrades, add this section to your `/etc/wsl.conf` file:

 ```
 [boot]
 command = /bin/bash -c 'chown -v root:kvm /dev/kvm && chmod 660 /dev/kvm'
 ```

-3. Enable nested virtualization
+### 3. Enable nested virtualization

-You don't need to recompile your WSL distribution to enable nested virtualization, just add this section to your /etc/wsl.conf:
+You don't need to recompile your WSL distribution to enable nested virtualization, just add this section to your `/etc/wsl.conf`:

 ```
 [wsl2]
 nestedVirtualization=true
 ```

-4. Restart WSL
+### 4. Restart WSL

+X^2^

-You can either restart Windows, or close all of your WSL terminal windows and issue this command in Powershell, CMD, or Windows Run menu (Windows+R)
+You can either restart Windows, or close all of your WSL terminal windows and issue this command in Powershell, CMD, or Windows Run menu (`Windows`+`R`)

 ```
 wsl.exe --shutdown